-The Great Sandy Strait, between Fraser Island and the mainland, provides one of Australia’s largest sea grass beds which act as a nursery for many larger fish species and a feeding ground for prawns and fish.
-Add to this, the protection of Fraser Island from prevailing winds, and the result is some of the world’s most ideal fishing conditions to suit every angler.
-The choice of fishing is just as impressive, with some of the best sport and game, sheltered beach, and deep sea fishing to be found in Australia.
+The Great Sandy Strait, between Fraser Island and the mainland, provides one of Australia’s largest seagrass beds which act as a nursery for many larger fish species and a feeding ground for prawns and fish.
+Add to this, the protection of Fraser Island from prevailing winds, and the result is some of the world’s ideal fishing conditions to suit every angler.
+The choice of fishing is just as impressive, with some of the best sport and game, sheltered beaches, and deep sea fishing to be found in Australia.
 You’ll get hooked on fishing here!

 Where to Stay